quarkiverse/quarkus-bon-jova-rockstar/README.md

 mvn quarkus:dev
 ```

+(To test out your local extension changes, make sure to change the extension version in the app pom to `-SNAPSHOT`.)

 ### IDE integration

 After cloning the repo, you will need to run `mvn compile` in the `bon-jova-rockstar-compiler` folder to generate the